 PCB Assembly Components

 You can equate components of a printed circuit board to vital organs, especially if you consider the PCB’s copper traces as the skeleton of the circuit board.
 Each electronic component performs a distinct role.
 It also provides the circuit with the distinctive qualities necessary for performing its function as designed.
-Based on the type of electronic equipment or device a PCB gets designed for, there is need for diverse components for various circuits.
+Based on the type of electronic equipment or device a bare PCB circuit board gets designed for, there is need for diverse components for various circuits.
 Such components can range widely, though the most common PCB assembly components include the following.

 It is an instrumental component in a PCB and acts as the circuit’s voltage or current source.
 Without it, a printed circuit board cannot function unless connected to a direct current source.